pusaitou/mikochiku_alarm/README.md

 ### The significance of using .env
-+ Currently, .env is used for the abstraction of resource file paths.
++ Currently, .env is being used for the abstraction of resource file paths.
 Even if the location of the resource file changes, there is no need to rewrite the main script.
 + The demerit of .env is that it is difficult to rewrite from the application side.